Minamehr/Virus-Drosophila/README.md

-This directory includes scripts related to the manuscript "A diverse gut virome from Drosophila melanogaster reveals functional association with the microbiota".
+This directory includes scripts related to the manuscript "A diverse gut virome from _Drosophila melanogaster_".

 Part1: Preprocessing

-Includes metagenomic data preprocessing and assembly: Trimming reads and removing host reads (Drosophila melanogaster), generating high-quality sequences.
+Includes metagenomic data preprocessing and assembly: Trimming reads and removing host reads (_Drosophila melanogaster_), generating high-quality sequences.
 Then assemble short reads into long contigs.

 Part2: Virus discovery

-This part includes steps of predicting viral contigs.
+This part includes steps for predicting viral contigs.

 Part3: vMAG